openstack/diskimage-builder/diskimage_builder/elements/base/README.rst

  * set 'DIB_AVOID_PACKAGES_UPDATE' to '1' to avoid updating all packages.

+The 'DIB_SKIP_BASE_PACKAGE_INSTALL' environment variable can be used to avoid installing base packages, set to '1' to skip.

 Notes:

  * If you are getting warnings during the build about your locale